+PAIN MEDICATION:

-PAIN MEDICATION: Percocet/Oxycodone, Norco/Hydrocodone, Tylenol #3/#4, or Tramadol as prescribed for moderate to severe pain.
+Percocet/Oxycodone, Norco/Hydrocodone, Tylenol #3/#4, or Tramadol as prescribed for moderate to severe pain.

-NOTE: Most of these medications contain Tylenol, so do not take overthe-counter Tylenol/acetaminophen at the same time as prescription pain tablets that contain acetaminophen (APAP).
+NOTE: Most of these medications contain Tylenol, so do not take overthe-counter Tylenol/acetaminophen at the same time as prescription pain tablets that contain acetaminophen (APAP)

+ANTI-INFLAMMATORY MEDICATION:

-ANTI-INFLAMMATORY MEDICATION: Motrin/ibuprofen (600-800 mg three times a day) or Aleve/naproxen (two tabs twice a day) with food.
-Take on a scheduled basis AFTER surgery as directed by your surgeon to help reduce post-operative inflammation (usually starting 24 to 48 hours after surgery).
+Motrin/ibuprofen (600-800 mg three times a day) or Aleve/naproxen (two tabs twice a day).
+Take on a scheduled basis AFTER surgery to help reduce post-operative inflammation (usually starting 24 to 48 hours after surgery).
 NOTE: These medications are safe to take with Tylenol or medications that contain Tylenol (acetaminophen).

+ANTIBIOTIC:

-ANTIBIOTIC: Keflex, 500 mg every 12 hours, Clindamycin 300 mg every 6 hours, or Doxycycline 100mg every 12 hours may be prescribed to be started after certain surgeries.
+Keflex, 500 mg every 12 hours, Clindamycin 300 mg every 6 hours, or Doxycycline 100mg every 12 hours may be prescribed to be started after certain surgeries.
 This will be discussed at your pre-operative visit.

+ANTINAUSEA MEDICATION:

-ANTI-NAUSEA MEDICATION: Odansetron, 4 mg every 6 hours as needed; Phenergan suppository (will be given to have at home in case of vomiting); Scopolamine patch, 1.5 mg applied behind the ear, lasting 72 hours; and/or Emend, a one-time dose medication may be prescribed to be taken before your procedure.
+Odansetron, 4 mg every 6 hours as needed; Phenergan suppository (will be given to have at home in case of vomiting); Scopolamine patch, 1.5 mg applied behind the ear, lasting 72 hours; and/or Emend, a one-time dose medication may be prescribed to be taken before your procedure

+ANTICOAGULANT:

-ANTICOAGULANT: Eliquis or Lovenox may be prescribed to start after surgery for some patients to help prevent blood clots (for example: after abdominoplasty).
+Eliquis or Lovenox may be prescribed to start after surgery for some patients to help prevent blood clots.